 A senior citizen continuing care community, generally referred to as Lifecare or a CCRC, is a residential community that allows seniors to stay in the same community for the rest of their lives regardless of the type of housing they need.
 This means that a fairly self-sufficient senior may enter the community in the assisted living or independent living areas, and transition into higher levels of care as the years go on.
 This type of community takes away the social and organizational stress of moving from one community to another every three to five years.

 Housing in Continuing Care Communities for Senior Citizens

-While many communities include all of the following types of housing accommodations, there are also CCRCs that only provide several of the different types of accommodations.
+While many communities include all the following types of housing accommodations, there are also CCRCs that only provide several of the different types of accommodations.

 Independent Living Housing

 Independent living housing is for senior citizens that want to be part of a community while maintaining their independence.
-Housing accommodations may include single family homes, apartments or condominiums that are easy to maintain.
+Housing accommodations may include single-family homes, apartments or condominiums that are easy to maintain.
 Many amenities are generally included such as: